vsespb/mt-aws-glacier/README.md

 ## Specification for some commands

+### `sync`

+Propagates current local filesystem state to Amazon Glacier server.

+`sync` accepts one or several of the following mode options: `--new`, `--replace-modified`, `--delete-removed`

+If none of three above mode options provided, `--new` is implied (basically for backward compatibility).

+1. `--new`

+	Uploads files, which exist in local filesystem (and have non-zero size), but not exist in Amazon Glacier (i.e. in Journal)

+2. `--replace-modified`

+	Uploads modified files (i.e. which exist in local filesystem and in Amazon Glacier).
+After file gets successfully uploaded, previous version of file is deleted.
+Logic of detection of modified files controlled by `--detect` option.

+3. `--delete-removed`

+	Deletes files, which exist in Amazon Glacier, but missing in local filesystem (or have zero size) , from Amazon Glacier.

+4. `--detect`

+	Controls how `--replace-modified` detect modified files.
+Possible values are: `treehash`, `mtime`,  `mtime-and-treehash`, `mtime-or-treehash`.
+	Default value is `mtime-and-treehash`

+	File is always considered modified if its size changed (but not zero)

+		1. `treehash` - calculates TreeHash checksum for file and compares with one in Journal.
+If checksum does not match - file is modified.

+		2. `mtime` - compares file last modification time in local filesystem and in journal, if it differs - file is modified.

+		3. `mtime-or-treehash` - compares file last modification time, if it differs - file is modified.
+If it matches - compares TreeHash.

+		4. `mtime-and-treehash` - compares file last modification time, if it differs - compares TreeHash.
+If modification time is not changed, file treated as not-modified, treehash not checked.

+	NOTE: default mode for detect is `mtime-and-treehash`, it's more performance wise (treehash checked only for files with modification time changed), but `mtime-or-treehash` and `treehash` are more safe in case you're not sure which programs change your files and how.

+	NOTE: `mtime-or-treehash` is mnemonic for *File is modified if mtime differs OR treehash differs* `mtime-and-treehash`  is mnemonic for  *File is modified if mtime differs AND treehash differs*

+	*AND* and *OR* means here logical operators with [short-circuit evaluation](http://en.wikipedia.org/wiki/Short-circuit_evaluation) i.e. with `mtime-and-treehash` treehash never checked if mtime not differs.
+And with `mtime-or-treehash` treehash never checked if mtime differs.

+NOTE: files with zero sizes are not supported by Amazon Glacier API, thus considered non-existing for consistency, for all `sync` modes.

+NOTE: `sync` does not upload empty directories, there is no such thing as directory in Amazon Glacier.

 ### `restore`

 Initiate Amazon Glacier RETRIEVE oparation for files listed in Journal, which don't *exist* on local filesystem and for